 - Share your mission and story.
 There’s probably a reason you went into dentistry.
 Share it!
 That story is likely a little insight into who you are.

 - Highlight your staff.
 They’re a huge part of your brand–and they are unique to only your practice!
 Share their stories, too.

-- Swap out generic language on your website and in ads.
+- Swap out generic language on your website and in paid ads.
 Instead of “We treat our patients like family,” tell me what you do.
 Do you send birthday cards?
 Do you remember their pets’ names?
 Maybe a great testimonial video could help you describe how you treat your patients.